 — Mark 9:36-37 NLT

-How we treat those from whom we can receive no status determines our heart.
-In Jesus' day, children were not held to be overly important in the social pecking order.
-In many ways, that is still true today—notice how day-care workers and teachers are still among the lowest paid professional workers in many modern countries.
-So Jesus reminds his followers that the way they welcome, treat, and value children reveals a great deal about their hearts.
+How we treat those from whom we can receive nothing in return determines our hearts.
+In Jesus' day, most people did not consider children to be significant in the social pecking order.
+In many ways, that condition still exists today — notice how day-care workers and teachers are still among the lowest-paid workers in many modern countries.
+So Jesus reminds his followers that the way they welcome, treat, and value children reveal a great deal about their hearts.
 What does it say about our own?

 Related Scripture Readings

 About This Devotional

 What Jesus Did! is a series of one-year devotional guides through each gospel, using one short scripture passage each day and following the Gospel in sequential order.
 Each devotional consists of a scripture passage and a reflection and a prayer which open up the day's scripture and show how it challenges you to live for Jesus.